-- (F) Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the - portfolio company's outstanding voting securities, is presented in a separate table in Consolidated Schedules of Investments.

-Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding (G) voting securities, is presented in a separate table in Consolidated Schedules of Investments. - (H) Non-U.S company or principal place of business outside the U.S. - Original purchase denominated in Canadian dollars.
-(I) - Security is either exempt from registration under Rule 144A of the Securities Act of 1933, or sale of the security is subject to certain contractual restrictions.
+- (F) Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the - Transaction and other information for "controlled" investments under the Investment Company for 1940, whereby the Company owns over than 25% of the portfolio company's outstanding voting securities, is presented in a separate table in Consolidated Schedules of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities, is presented in a separate table of Investments.
+(G) - Non-U.S company or principal place of business outside the U.S. (H) - (I) (J) Original purchase denominated in Canadian dollars. - Security is either exempt from registration under Rule 144A of the Securities Act of 1933, or sale of the security is subject to certain contractual restrictions.
 Securities exempt under 144A may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
 In aggregate, these securities represent 13.8% of the Company's net assets at December 31, 2020.
 The acquisition dates for restricted securities of unaffiliated issuers were as follows as of December 31, 2020.